WHO WE ARE

 Catherine joined as a Partners for Change trustee in 2012 to advise on media and branding.
 Described by Richard Branson as his ‘brand guru’ Catherine worked as Group Brand Director for Virgin and is now a successful entrepreneur forming Redemption the alcohol-free gastrobars with super-healthy food and drinks.

-Pete has been Director of Partners for Change since 2006 and visits the projects in Ethiopia 2 -3 times a year.
-An experienced professional with a Masters degree in Development Management he is based in our small office in London.
+Pete was Director of Partners for Change 2006 – 2018 visiting the projects in Ethiopia 2 -3 times a year.
+An experienced professional with a Masters degree in Development Management he continues to work on trust and corporate fundraising and strategy on a part time consultancy basis.

-Pictured here ( on the right) with Mulugeta Gebru our Ethiopian partner CEO.
+Pictured here (on the right) with Mulugeta Gebru our Ethiopian partner CEO and Helina Abraham, JeCCDO’s Social Enterprise Coordinator.

 Gary advises Partners for Change on sustainable energy and social enterprise on a pro bono basis.
 Having first travelled to Ethiopia in 1985 Gary brings his expertise and passion to helping Partners for Change develop social enterprise projects to meet social need and to generate income for the work we do.